Kesha: Personal life

 Kesha is a member of the LGBT community.
 She has previously identified as bisexual.
-However, in 2022, she clarified that she preferred not to label her sexuality, stating, "I'm not gay.
+In her 2019 Attitude article, she goes deeper in discussing her sexuality, saying: "I have always been attracted to the soul behind a person's eyes.
+It has never occurred to me to care about a specific gender, or how someone is identifying, to make me wonder about whether or not I'm attracted to them."
+In 2022, she clarified that she preferred not to label her sexuality, stating, "I'm not gay.
 I'm not straight.
 I don't know what I am.
 I love people ...
 I refuse to be anything, really, except for open to it all."
-She made similar statements in both 2010 and 2013.

-In her 2019 Attitude article, she goes deeper in discussing her sexuality, saying: "I have always been attracted to the soul behind a person's eyes.
-It has never occurred to me to care about a specific gender, or how someone is identifying, to make me wonder about whether or not I'm attracted to them."
 She has performed legal commitment ceremonies for both same-sex and opposite-sex couples.
 She has been involved with LGBT activism as well as animal rights.
 Kesha stated that she was born with a quarter inch vestigial tail, "I had a tail when I was born...they chopped it off and stole my tail...I'm really sad about that story."